docs

 Never expose shop tokens/secrets via frontend code, git repositories, or other public places that may pose a security risk.

 You can customize Checkout for your shops via the SCAYLE Panel.
-For details, see the Checkout Settings section of the User Manual or follow the Configuration & Customization section of this guide.
+For details, see the Checkout Settings section of the User Guide or follow the Configuration & Customization section of this guide.

 Checkout settings in the SCAYLE Panel